 Nonoperating income includes the results of all investment activities, which is a source for endowment payout and for Foundation operating expenses.
-Nonoperating income shown in the Statements of Revenues, Expenses and Changes in Net Position excludes investment results allocated to external pool participants.
+Nonoperating income shown in the Statements of Revenues, Expenses and Changes in Net Position excludes investment results allocated to Custodial Investment Funds or External Pool Participants.

 Net investment income consists of dividends, interest and other investment income offset by investment management fees.
-Net investment income totaled \$7.9 million, a decrease of \$6.9 million from 2019; at \$14.8 million, 2019 net investment income decreased \$14.1 million from 2018.
-Years prior to 2019 reflect distributions from the real estate limited partnership gifted to the Foundation in 2015 and receipt of dividends from the Foundation's BVSF Holdings, Inc. subsidiary.
-These investments were sold in 2018.
+Net investment income totaled \$0.2 million, a decrease of \$7.7 million from 2020; at \$7.9 million, 2020 net investment income decreased \$6.9 million from 2019.

-Net increase (decrease) in fair value of investments, consisting of net realized gain (loss) and change in unrealized gain (loss), was \$78.7 million for 2020, compared to \$66.1 million for 2019 and \$169.9 million for 2018.
+Net increase (decrease) in fair value of investments, consisting of net realized gain (loss) and change in unrealized gain (loss), was \$617.4 million for 2021, compared to \$78.7 million for 2020 and \$66.1 million for 2019.
 Change in fair value reflects results for unendowed, endowed and trust investment activities.

-For 2020, the Foundation's Endowed Investment Pool (EIP) return, including investment income and expense and change in fair market value, is 5.3%.
-Strong global equity markets and robust activity in the private markets were the main sources of return.
-Diversifying investments were hampered by poor performance from the long/short equity managers.
-Premium Return (private equity) had good returns, and that portion of the portfolio has grown to 23%, so it is now a significant contributor to performance.
+For 2021, the Foundation's Endowed Investment Pool (EIP) return, including investment income and expense and change in fair market value, is 33.2%.
+Despite the global COVID-19 pandemic, historically strong global equity markets and robust activity in the private markets were the main sources of return.
+The Public Equity investments returned almost 37%, while Diversifying investments bounced back from last year's poor performance, returning 23%.
+Premium Return (private equity) had excellent returns (56%), and that portion of the portfolio has grown to 34%, so it is now a significant contributor to performance.